markbrennand/force-framework/source/dependency/README.md

 validator used to validate the _Type_.

-Validation of the implementation bound to a _Type_ is performed by adding a class that implements the _Dependency.BindingCheck_ interface and registering it in a custom metadata for the _Type_. record.
+Validation of the implementation bound to a _Type_ is performed by adding a class that implements the _DependencyV1.BindingCheck_ interface and registering it in a custom metadata for the _Type_. record.

 The _BindingCheck__mdt_ custom metadata object has the following fields;